sieteunoseis/cisco-unity-tts-app/README.md

 # Unity Text to Speech React Project with Node Express Backend

-> App to update Cisco Unity Call Handler's using Google's Cloud Text to Speech
+> NodeJS project to update Cisco Unity Call Handler's using Google's Cloud Text to Speech via Ngrok and Twilio

 ## Usage